Tips to reduce your risk of getting cancer

 HPV isn’t the only infection that carries a risk of cancer.
 Two types of hepatitis viruses (hepatitis B and hepatitis C) can cause cancer.
 They’re spread through blood-to-blood contact, for example, through sharing unsterilised needles, razors or toothbrushes, or through unprotected sex.
 To lower your risk, use a condom during sex and take precautions to avoid sharing risky items.
 Also, avoid getting piercings or tattoos done in a place that is unhygienic.
 There is a vaccination against hepatitis B for those at high risk or if you’re travelling to a country where it is common.

-If you have any concerns, remember that as a Benenden Health Member you can access a GP at any time, seven days a week, by calling 0800 414 8247 to make an appointment.
+If you have any concerns, remember that as a Benenden Health Member you can access the GP 24/7 helpline at any time, seven days a week, by calling 0800 414 8247 to make an appointment.